smholvoet/smholvoet.github.io/_posts/2021-02-14-Dependabot-Azure-DevOps.md

     update_schedule: "daily"
 ```

-Unfortunately , there is no native integration with Azure DevOps 🤷‍♂️.
+Unfortunately, there is no native integration with Azure DevOps 🤷‍♂️.
 However, using the [Dependabot Update Script](https://github.com/dependabot/dependabot-script) (which leverages the Dependabot Core logic), we *can* make 🤖 Dependabot play nice with Azure DevOps.

 I've set up a pipeline which lets Dependabot work its magic in a .NET project containing multiple [`packages.config`](https://docs.microsoft.com/en-us/nuget/reference/packages-config) files.